SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 ## Create a Zeppelin Notebook to run Python against a NuoDB database

+The first notebook example will use Python to query the NuoDB database.

-In Zeppelin, Click Notebook -> Create New Note
+From the Zeppelin main page, on the menu bar click Notebook -> Create New Note
 * Give your notebook a meaningful name, and select your default interpreter.
 * The default interpreter is Spark, but in this case we will be using Python, so change the drop down selection accordingly.

 ![Image description](new-notebook-python.png)

-* Click Create.
+Click Create.

-In the notebook, go to the first blank paragraph and type:
+In the notebook itself, go to the first blank paragraph and type:
 ```
 import pynuodb
 ```